-- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6 of the CA/B forum baseline requirements or any section of the Mozilla Root Store policy; - 2.
-The Issuer CA obtains evidence that the Certificate was misused and/or used outside the intended purpose as indicated by the relevant agreement; - 3.
-The Subscriber or the cross-certified CA breached a material obligation under this CP, the CPS, or the relevant agreement; - 4.
-The Issuer CA confirms of any circumstance indicating that use of a FQDN, IP address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name registrant has failed to renew the Domain Name); - 5.
-For code signing, the Application Software Supplier requests revocation and the Issuer Ca does not intend to pursue an alternative course of action; - 6.
-For code signing, the certificate is being used for SuspectCode; - 7.
-The Issuer CA confirms that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN; - 8.
-The Issuer CA confirms a material change in the information contained in the Certificate; - 9.
-The Issuer CA confirms that the Certificate was not issued in accordance with the CA/B forum baseline requirements or relevant browser policy this CP or the CPS; - 10.
-The Issuer CA determines or confirms that any of the information appearing in the Certificate is inaccurate; - 11.
-The Issuer CA's right to issue Certificates under the CA/B forum baseline requirements expires or is revoked or terminated, unless the Issuer CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 12.
-Revocation is required by this CP and/or the CPS; or - 13.
-The Issuer CA confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+- 1. The Certificate no longer complies with the requirements of sections 6.1.5 and 6.1.6 of the CAB forum baseline requirements or any section of the Mozilla Root Store policy(CRLReason #4, superseded); - 2.
+The Issuer CA obtains evidence that the Certificate was misused and/or used outside the intended purpose as indicated by the relevant agreement (CRLReason #9, privilegeWithdrawn); - 3.
+The Subscriber or the cross-certified CA breached a material obligation under this CP, the CPS, or the relevant agreement (CRLReason #9, privilegeWithdrawn); - 4.
+The Issuer CA confirms of any circumstance indicating that use of a FQDN, IP address, or Mailbox Address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name registrant has failed to renew the Domain Name) (CRLReason #5, cessationOfOperation) - 5.
+For code signing, the Application Software Supplier requests revocation and the Issuer Ca does not intend to pursue an alternative course of action; - The Issuer CA confirms that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN (CRLReason #9, privilegeWithdrawn) - 7.
+The Issuer CA confirms a material change in the information contained in the Certificate (CRLReason #9, privilegeWithdrawn); - 8.
+The Issuer CA confirms that the Certificate was not issued in accordance with the CAB forum baseline requirements or relevant browser policy this CP or the CPS (CRLReason #9, privilegeWithdrawn); - 9.
+The Issuer CA determines or confirms that any of the information appearing in the Certificate is inaccurate (CRLReason #9, privilegeWithdrawn); - 10.
+The Issuer CA's right to issue Certificates under the CAB forum baseline requirements expires or is revoked or terminated, unless the Issuer CA has made arrangements to continue maintaining the CRL/OCSP Repository (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 11.
+Revocation is required by this CP and/or the CPS; for a reason that is not otherwise required to be specified by this section 4.9.1 (CRLReason "unspecified (0)" which results in no reasonCode